Mohd9485/A-OTF/Linear dynamics with quadratic observation 2d/README.md

 - 'select_maps_fun.py' is the function used to apply the K-Medoids algorithm to select K maps.

 If you wish to run the code directly, you can run 'main.py' with the saved '.npz' data files.
+To reproduce left panel in Figure 2, run 'main.py' and for the right panel, run 'main_compute_time.py'